chen-yifu/CNN-Melanoma-Model/README.md

 # Using CNNs to classify melanoma images
-A course project for CS221
+A course project for CS221 at Stanford